leonardpasi/card-game-vision/README.md

 - Pictures are always taken from rougthly the same altitude.
 - The digits from the training set **would not** be the same as the one of the testing set.

----
-## 2. Data
+### 2. Data

-You will be given the images of 7 games that were played ([download link](https://drive.google.com/drive/folders/1fEy27wnJsUJPRsEEomzoAtP56s-7HFtk?usp=sharing)).
+The images of 7 games that were played are given at `train_games`.
 The data are composed of:
    - 7 folder named after the games (game1 to game7).
    - Each game includes 13 ordered images (1st to 13th round).
    - Each game includes a csv file with the ground truth of the game.
 The first row list the players (P1 to P4) as well as the dealer (D).
 The following rows represent the rounds (1 to 13).
 We represent the card played with 2 character as $AB$ where $A \in [0-9, J, Q, K]$ is the rank of the card and $B \in [C, D, H, S]$ is the suit.
 For example, QS means "(Q)ueen of (S)pade" and 0D means "(0) of (D)iamond".
 The dealer is represented by the ID of the player (e.g. P1 -> 1).

-You are free to use external datasets such as the original MNIST train set that you used in lab 3.
+Freedom is given to use external datasets like MNIST.

-## 3. Your Tasks
+### 3. Tasks

-Your task is to ready yourself for the final evaluation.
+The task is to ready yourself for the final evaluation.
 The day of the exam we will give you a new folder with a new game. !
 The digits on the cards **differ** from the one of the traning set.
 When given a new data folder with 13 images your should be able to:

 **Task 0**
    - Plot an overlay for each round image that shows your detections and classification.
 You can for example plot bounding boxes around the cards/dealer token and add a text overlay with the name of the classes.